ipsita4/Lanterns_Script4HER-1/README.md

 Let your products meet the investors and mentors it needs for it growth.

-ayour own community using Lanterns.
+Build your own community using Lanterns.
 Attend the workshops to meet potential business partners, upskill yourself, get resources and increase the net worth of your business.

 Let your products meet the investors and mentors it needs for it growth.